minio/minio/README.md

 ## 2. Run Minio Server

-In the examples below, Minio serves the contents of the ‘’Photos” directory as an object store.
+In the examples below, Minio serves the contents of the ``Photos`` directory as an object store.

 ### GNU/Linux